 The series, targeted at ages 2-5, will be held monthly.
 Each month will feature a different craft inspired by local history.
 Past programs have included flying kites, drawing maps, and making your own dinosaur tracks!

 There is no admission fee for this program.
-To reserve a spot or for more information, contact Jayne Hall, Education Coordinator, at email@example.com or call 540-829-1749.
+To reserve a spot or for more information, contact Christine Wuebker, Education Coordinator, at email@example.com or call 540-829-1749.

 The museum continues to follow COVID masking, cleaning and social distancing protocols for children’s programs.
 Participating children and their families are requested to mask during the program.